MEADecarb/FOAChat/README.md

 ## Overview

-The Document Compliance Analyzer allows you to upload a reference PDF containing legal requirements and multiple documents you want to analyze.
+The FOA Document Compliance Analyzer allows you to upload a reference PDF containing legal requirements and multiple documents you want to analyze.
 The application will check each document against a checklist of requirements and provide a detailed report with supporting evidence and a final compliance grade.

 ## Features